 Citrus trees are particularly sensitive to micronutrient imbalances.
 To optimize yield and quality:

-- Zinc & Manganese: Critical for chlorophyll formation.
+Zinc & Manganese: Critical for chlorophyll formation.
 Use Ugarit Grapes (Zn, Mn, Mg) as foliar spray in spring.

-- Boron: Improves fruit set and reduces cracking.
-Use SULFOMIX or CALCIMAG when leaf analysis shows deficiencies.
+Boron: Improves fruit set and reduces cracking.
+Use SULFOMIXor CALCIMAGwhen leaf analysis shows deficiencies.

 Effective use of citrus fertilizer requires understanding soil conditions, nutrient timing, application methods, and tree physiology.
 By implementing a balanced fertilization strategy using scientifically formulated products like Yarafert and Ugarit, growers can maximize citrus yield, fruit quality, and tree longevity.

-?
+Ready to take your citrus orchard to the next level? ?
+Explore our full range of citrus-specific fertilizer solutions. ?
+Contact our agronomy team for personalized recommendations. ?
 Visit our website to find the right product for your soil and crop stage.

 Let your citrus trees thrive with precision nutrition—start your optimized fertilization plan today!